plblum/jivs/README.md

         valueHostName: null, // because owning ValueHost is provided automatically to the Condition.evaluate function.
         secondValueHostName: 'LastName'
       }
-      ... and properties of InputValidatorDescriptor that we've yet to cover ...
+      ... and properties covered later ...
     }

   ]